apocylberry/Swing-Note/DEV_NOTES.md

 // Clicking puts the cursor between the second-last and last character.
 Right arrow moves to the next line.
 That last character is inaccessible.

+// Open now has "Open in this window" and "Open in new window" options

+// In File Menu, "New" now has a slide-out option "Reopen in new window" that creates a new window, tied to the same parent file (if we're attached to a file).
+If file edits are present, additional options are: "keep modifications" or "from original file"

 // BUG LIST